2 November 1994

-So suffice to say, I ve already been punished for my arrogance of calling us superior minds.
+So I’ve already been punished for my arrogance of calling us superior minds.

-On the bright side; Since I m already in pain, this does entitle me to start speaking my truth.
-Because I m not exactly promoting a success lifestyle here.
+On the bright side, since I’m already in pain, this does entitle me to start speaking my truth because I’m no longer promoting a success lifestyle here.

-t immediately illustrates the drawbacks of being so demanding in your love life:
+The current situation immediately illustrates the drawbacks of being so demanding in your love life.

 And I probably did.